isouzash/ece143project/README.md

 Plots:
 - Bar plot with top 10 states with highest AQI from 2011 to 2015
 - Pie charts comparing EPA categories in California and USA
+- Bar plot of the number of annual measurements per State
 - EPA categories of air quality measurements per year
-- Stack bar of EPA categories per year in California
-- Stack bar of EPA categories per year in top polluted cities in California
+- Stack bar plot of EPA categories per year in California, top polluted cities in California, San Diego, Los Angeles and Fresno
-- Stack bar of EPA categories per year in San Diego
-- Stack bar of EPA categories per year in Los Angeles
-- Stack bar of EPA categories per year in Fresno
 - Annual average of pollutants AQI over time in San Diego, Los Angeles, Fresno and Long Beach (For O3, NO2, SO2 and CO)
 - Pie chart with the % of pollutants in US air